- Radiator Engine Repair – Service – Maintenance

 - Cool or cold air coming from your heating vents (instead of hot air)

-When should I flush my coolant?
+When should I flush my engine’s coolant?

 Every carmaker recommends a different schedule for flushing the coolant.
 While we advise using your owner’s manual as a starting point, it’s perhaps more important to regularly look at the condition of the coolant.
-At Gages Lake, we can do that for you, and we can use test strips to ensure the coolant is still able to protect your radiator and other cooling system parts.
+At Gages Lake, we can do that for you, and we can use test strips to ensure the coolant is still able to protect your engine and other cooling system parts.
 We’ll also thoroughly check the system’s other components, such as the drive belts, cooling fan, radiator, radiator hoses, water pump and even the radiator cap.